pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     # Check we got the first five items assigned to the big array.
     assert section.items == ['item0', 'item1', 'item2', 'item3', 'item4']

-Please note, for simplicity, the notification log items in this example are just strings ('item0' etc).
-If the big array were used to place application event in a sequence, the items might be a dictionary with 'topic' and 'data' values, just like in the ``RecordNotificationLog`` example above.
-That would be a matter for a application sequence policy object which assigns items to such a big array whenever events are published.
+Please note, for simplicity, the items in this example are just strings ('item0' etc).
+If the big array were used to sequence the events of an application, it is possible to assign just the item's sequence ID and position, and let followers get the actual event.

 Remote notification logs
 ------------------------